marlonecobos/kuenm/README.md

 -   A csv file containing species occurrence data for testing models as part of the calibration process (i.e., Sp\_test.csv in figure 1).
 -   If available, a csv file containing a completely independent subset of occurrence data—external to training and testing data—for a final, formal model evaluation.
 This dataset (i.e., for final model evaluation) is given as Sp\_ind.csv, in Figure 1.

 A crucial requirement is to have the maxent.jar application in any user-defined directory (we encourage you to maintain it in a fixed directory).
 This software is available in the <a href="https://biodiversityinformatics.amnh.org/open_source/maxent/" target="_blank">Maxent repository</a>.
 Another important requirement for using Maxent and therefore the kuenm package is to have the Java Development Kit installed in the computer.
 The Java Development Kit is available in <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html" target="_blank">this repository</a>.
+Finally, Rtools needs to be installed in the computer; it is important that this software is added to the PATH.
+For instructions on how to download and install it on Windows see <a href="https://github.com/stan-dev/rstan/wiki/Install-Rtools-for-Windows" target="_blank">this guide</a>.

 <br>